tc39/proposal-static-class-features/README.md

 ## Programmer mental model

 These proposed semantics are designed to be learnable by beginners as well as understandable at a deep level by experts, without any mismatch.
-The semantics here aren't just "something that works well in the spec", but rather a design which remains intuitive through multiple lenses.
+The semantics here aren't just "something that works well in the spec", but rather a design which remains intuitive and consistent through multiple lenses.

 ### Beginner, simplified semantics